 I got up at 5am and went to San Marino via Rimini.
 The country was my 73rd country I’ve visited.
 As only a few people were seen there early morning, I was surrounded with silence.
 Castle towers in the sky were spectacular.
 Then, I returned to Bologna.
 The city brought back bitter memories of my last trip.
 I could sightsee this time.
 I noticed Basilica di San Petronio was really good.

 BTW, Bologna is about bolognese.
 I had it twice in Bottega Portici.
-The second time, a waitron said she was glad I like it. *02/01/20
+The second time, a server said she was glad I like it. *02/01/20

 Unlike 20 years ago, every super express train stops at underground platforms.
 It was extremely artificial and I felt it was insipid.
 Anyway, I went to Venezia.
 I was psyched when the train was approaching Santa Lucia and run on the sea.
 Then I wandered around the complex maze of alleys randomly.
 Also, I had tasty squid ink pasta for lunch at Bigoi.
 The restaurant was much better than a restaurant for tourists.
 Well, I had tiramisù to call it a day.